ScilifelabDataCentre/OrderPortal/INSTALLATION.md

 HTTP nginx configuration
 ------------------------

-In our case, the tornado server is made available by reverse-proxy through nginx.
+In our case, the tornado server is accessed through a reverse-proxy via nginx.
 The template nginx file is available at [orderportal/site/orderportal_xyz.conf](orderportal/site/orderportal_xyz.conf).
 Copy, rename and edit it.
 In particular, ensure that the URL and port is specified correctly.

     $ cd /etc/nginx/conf.d
     $ sudo cp /var/www/apps/ddd/OrderPortal/orderportal/site/orderportal_xyz.conf orderportal_ddd.conf
+    $ sudo emacs orderportal_ddd.conf

 Backup
 ------